ihsanfadil/teaching/README.md

 # Teaching epidemiology and medical statistics

-Code and other stuff for teaching epidemiology and medical statistics.
+This repository host all code and other stuff for teaching epidemiology and medical statistics.